ericstuhr/Spotify-Tracks/README.md

 If you do not have node.js installed, the above guide also explains how to install it.

-You can follow the instructions on installation from the example respository provided by Spotify, which will show you how to install the modules, which are the same ones used in this project.
-Since this project itself is very limited in scope, it may also be easier to simply clone this repository in full and not have to install the modules manually.
+It may be easier to simply clone this repository in full and not have to install the modules manually.

+To install manually, you will need more than one source of installations (this is why I am trying to make my own guide) You will primarily be using code from https://github.com/thelinmichael/spotify-web-api-node/ This is what is referenced in Tom's guide.
+It is, however, missing modules, which you can then pull from spotify's own guide.
+In the folder with the files, use: npm install spotify-web-api-node --save

 IMPORTANT: do not attempt to use these outside of personal use, since the installations of the modules are not all up to date, even on the spotify official guide repository.